LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_LivePersonAgentEscalation.md

 indicator: both
 ---

-Use a LivePerson Agent Escalation integration when you want to transfer a conversation to either a live agent or another bot.
+You can use a LivePerson Agent Escalation integration when you want to transfer a conversation to either a live agent or another bot.

-For some practice with this integration type, complete the [Connect to LiveEngage](conversation-builder-tutorials-guides-getting-started.html) tutorial.

 {: .important}
 There are two ways to implement an escalation: You can add an [Escalation Integration interaction](conversation-builder-interactions-integrations.html#escalation-integration-interactions).
 Or, you can add an Integration interaction that uses a supporting LivePerson Agent Escalation integration, *which is discussed here*.
 There is no difference between the two approaches when it comes to performance.
-However, use of the Escalation Integration interaction is a simpler, more convenient approach because you specify all necessary information in the interaction itself.
+However, use of the [Escalation Integration interaction](conversation-builder-interactions-integrations.html#escalation-integration-interactions) is a simpler, more convenient approach because you specify all necessary information in the interaction itself.
 If you use an Escalation Integration interaction, you *don't* need to create a supporting integration.

 {: .important}
 Implementing a bot-to-bot transfer?
 See [here](conversation-builder-bots-bot-to-bot-transfers.html#manual-transfers) for more information.